Bieldogi/SportsProject/premier_team_analysis/README.md

 Clusters all players using multiple statistical dimensions combined.
 After normalization, dimensionality reduction and KMeans clustering are applied to identify distinct player profiles.

 ### `cluster_individual_features.ipynb`
-Clusters players using individual groups of statistics (e.g., passing stats only, or attacking stats only).
+Clusters teams using individual groups of statistics (e.g., passing stats only, or attacking stats only).
 This helps explore how players group based on specific skillsets.

 ### `player_type.ipynb`
 Uses the clustering results to assign players to predefined profiles or types.
 This is useful to classify players and understand their tactical role within the team.